What are the responsibilities of an observer?

 To fill out the Observer Report, you must meet minimum requirements.
 These include:

-You must have a minimum of 12 months food industry experience or part-time equivalent
+- You must have a minimum of 12 months industry experience or part-time equivalent

-You must currently be in a role related to food handling
+- You must currently be in a role related to the industry

 How The Report Gets Filled In